7788po/VeriPrune/README.md

 bash scripts/run_MNIST-3pix_artifact.sh
 bash scripts/run_HAR_artifact.sh
 ```
-ReluDiff should be able to verify all of these very quickly.
-ReluVal should finish ACAS and the MNIST 3 pixel, however it will take more than 30 minutes for the MNIST global, and it will throw a segmentation fault on HAR due to unbounded recursion.
+VeriPrune should be able to verify all of these very quickly.